crewlinker/protoc-gen-dynamodb/README.md

 ## Done Backlog

+- [x] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf) instead of dynamo map type, how does it combine with StringSets, NumberSets, ByteSets
 - [x] SHOULD test with coverage test as described here: https://go.dev/blog/integration-test-coverage
 - [x] COULD we reduce the code duplication in ddb/path.go
 - [x] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc